 Therefore, ideally you want to invest in companies that have FCF and are not taking on large amounts of debt.
 Even if the company you're analyzing does not have consistent 10% compound annual growth rates for its FCF, do your best to ensure the company is capable of paying off its debt obligations responsibly.
 After all, if a company cannot find additional debt to cover its initial investment, they'll go bankrupt.

-In summary, there are three main sections in the cash flow statement, and nearly all cash flow statements follow the indirect method, where net income (from the income statement) is adjusted to get to the cash flows from operating activities number.
+In summary, there are three main sections in the cash flow statement (cash flows from operations, investing, and financing).
+Nearly all cash flow statements follow the indirect method, where net income (from the income statement) is adjusted to get to the cash flows from operating activities number.

 The cash flows from operating activities section is also where the company's cash flows relating to its normal business operations are located.
 Cash flows from investing activities explain where the company reinvests its cash to sustain and grow its business.
 Cash flows from financing activities explain the cash inflows and outflows raised from or returned to its debt and equity shareholders.

-In closing, with the cash flow statement, you can see how much cash different activities generate for the business, and how much cash the company produces for its owners.
+In closing, the cash flow statement shows how much cash different activities generate (or cost) a particular business over a period of time, and how much cash the company produces for its owners.
 The cash flow statement can then be interpreted together with the other financial statements, primarily the balance sheet and income statement, to get a complete picture of a company's financial health..